xtrinch/fcm-django/docs/index.rst

     FCM_DJANGO_FCMDEVICE_MODEL = "your_app.CustomDevice"

-Note: This functionality based on `Swapper <https://pypi.org/project/swapper/>`_ that based on functionality that allow to use a `custom User model <https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#substituting-a-custom-user-model>`_.
-So this functionality have the same limitations.
-The most is important limitation it is that is difficult to start out with a default (non-swapped) model and then later to switch to a swapped implementation without doing some migration hacking.
+After setup your own ``Model`` don't forget to create ``migrations`` for your app and call ``migrate`` command.

 If you choose to move forward with swapped models then:

-0. After creating your own ``Model`` don't forget to create ``migrations`` and ``migrate`` commands.
 1. In the DB will be two tables one that was created by this package and other your own.
 New data will appears only in your own table.
 2. On existed project you have to keep in mind there are required manual work to move data from one table to anther.
 3. If there's any tables with FK to swapped model then you have to deal with them on your own.

-4. If you choose to not inherit your model from ``AbstractFCMDevice`` then you have to deal with all missed methods of ``AbstractFCMDevice`` and its queryeset on your own.
+Note: This functionality based on `Swapper <https://pypi.org/project/swapper/>`_ that based on functionality that allow to use a `custom User model <https://docs.djangoproject.com/en/4.2/topics/auth/customizing/#substituting-a-custom-user-model>`_.
+So this functionality have the same limitations.
+The most is important limitation it is that is difficult to start out with a default (non-swapped) model and then later to switch to a swapped implementation without doing some migration hacking.

 Python 3 support
 ----------------